r-sudarshan/codeForChange/ionic_viewer.md

 ## Pushing code to viewer

+Make sure that you do a git pull --rebase from origin on github and get all changes before you push to ionic view.
+If there are conflicts or issues with pushing to remote ionic, then it is safer to delete the ionic view app and recreate it.

 Simply run 'git push ionic master" or your branch to push code and test.

 This will  print out log showing the a build was triggered on the ionic website.
 There is a root level package.json file to make sure this build passes.